rycus86/blog-content/posts/006_Home_lab_part_3.md

 The problem with this is that the `./sample_http_server.py` will be expanded to an absolute path on the leader node.
 If a task of the service gets scheduled to another node, it will expect the same file to exist at the exact same absolute path on the host.
 What can we do then?

 You could make sure the necessary files or folders exist on all nodes individually.
-This might work OK if you're only mounting in read-only mode but you'd still need to update the files on the host in multiple locations, which is not cool.
+This might work OK if you're only mounting in read-only mode, but you'd still need to update the files on the host in multiple locations, which is *not cool*.

-### Mount from shared directory
+### Mount from a shared directory

-You could create a shared directory and mount it with NFS as read/write on all nodes under the same path.
+You could create a shared directory and mount it with *NFS* as read/write on all nodes under the same path.
 This way containers running on any of the nodes *should* be able to write data there and read it, even if the task gets rescheduled to another node.
 I said it *should* work because you can run into file permission issues pretty quickly.
-You might have different *uids* and *gids* on the individual nodes that might map differently on NFS.
-This is what seems to work for me, more or less:
+You might have different *uids* and *gids* on the individual nodes that might map differently on *NFS*.
+This is what seems to work for me, *more or less:*

 ```
 /var/shared/folder 	192.168.2.0/24(rw,fsid=0,sync,crossmnt,no_subtree_check,all_squash,anonuid=1000,anongid=1000)
 ```

 The unknown users (like ones that only exist inside a container) will be mapped to a known, existing `uid` and `gid`.
-I'm still having issues with some my services not being able to share these directories from all the nodes but I think it's to do with how my setup has evolved and not necessarily with this method, *YMMV*.
+I'm still having issues with some my services not being able to share these directories from all the nodes, but I think it's to do with how my setup has evolved and not necessarily with this method, *YMMV*.

 ```yaml
 ...